liftoffio/LiftoffAds-iOS/README.md

 below.
 If you *are* using MoPub mediation, download the Liftoff MoPub Adapter SDK and add it to your project:

-4. Download and unzip the Liftoff MoPub Adapter SDK.
+4. Download and unzip the [Liftoff MoPub Adapter SDK][latest-mopub].
-   - [Liftoff MoPub Adapter SDK for MoPub 5.13 and later][latest-mopub]
-   - [Liftoff MoPub Adapter SDK for MoPub 5.12 and earlier][latest-mopub-pre5.13]
 5. In `General > Frameworks, Libraries, and Embedded Content`, select `Do Not Embed` for `LiftoffMoPubAdapter.xcframework`.
 6. In `Build Settings`, add `-ObjC` to `Other Linker Flags` for your build